SonnyGU/DrumStore/README.md

 21-22:Adding an input field for inventory and displaying errors if there are any issues with the provided inventory value

+(after revision)
+23-28: adds field to set maxInv and minInv that was missing when project was submitted.

 File4: InventoryValidator.JAVA

 1-23:Validator to ensure a part's inventory is within the specified minimum and maximum limits